Navigation

 Stick Jobs

 In addition to the continuous provision, each week the children will be completing more focused activities called stick jobs.
 These will be linked to our theme and Miss Deeley's learning objectives for your children.
 At the start of the week, we will introduce each stick job to the class, which they can then complete independently throughout the week.
 The children mark completion of the job on their board in class, when they have completed all of their stick jobs, they can add their name to the prize pot to have a chance of winning one of the prizes at the end of the week.
-They currently have three stick jobs, which many of the children completed, however, Miss Deeley intends to increase this over the following weeks, as the children settle into their routine, to reach a total of five stick jobs each week.
+They currently have two stick jobs, which some of the children completed, however, Miss Deeley intends to increase this over the following weeks, as the children settle into their routine, to reach a total of five stick jobs each week.
 Please ask your children to tell you about their sticks jobs at home to support recall and understanding of their routines.

 Adult Supported Tasks